Error: Contact form not found.

 Understanding how long can you stay in Chapter 7 requires breaking down each phase of the bankruptcy process.

-Month 1: Filing and Initial Review Your bankruptcy petition triggers an automatic stay, immediately stopping creditor collection efforts.
+Month 1: Filing and Initial Review.
+Your bankruptcy petition triggers an automatic stay, which generally pauses many creditor collection activities.
 The bankruptcy trustee reviews your paperwork and schedules your 341 meeting of creditors within 21-40 days of filing.
 The U.S. Trustee Program oversees this process to ensure proper case administration.

-Month 2: Meeting of Creditors The 341 meeting typically lasts 10-15 minutes.
-Creditors rarely attend these meetings.
+Month 2: Meeting of Creditors.
+The 341 meeting is often brief, and creditors may choose whether to attend.
 The trustee asks basic questions about your finances and verifies your identity.

 The bankruptcy court maintains strict scheduling throughout your case.
 Missing deadlines can delay your discharge or result in case dismissal.